• Home

 Notes

-For Vegan: Use a gluten free flour free from dairy, vegan baking sticks instead of butter, use a non dairy milk and vegan chocolate chips and sprinkles.
+For Vegan: Use a gluten free flour free from dairy, vegan sugar, vegan baking sticks, a non-dairy milk and vegan chocolate chips and sprinkles.

 Nutrition